Rigidity Criterion for Certain Calabi-Yau Families: Vanishing cycle sequences and singularities

-Here $F_{p_i}$ is the Milnor fiber of the singularity $p_i\in X_0$.
 Let $T$ be the monodromy operator arising from $\pi_1(\Delta-\{0\})$.
-Then sequence \eqref{equation: vanishing sequences} is $T$-equivariant and respects the mixed Hodge structures.
-If the total space $\calX$ is smooth, then Kerr--Laza \cite[Corollary 5.7]{KerrLaza2021} prove that the morphism $sp$ induces isomorphism
+Then sequence \eqref{equation: vanishing sequences}, when available, is $T$-equivariant and respects the mixed Hodge structures.
+If the total space $\calX$ is smooth and all singularities of $X_0$ are isolated, then Kerr--Laza \cite[Corollary 5.7]{KerrLaza2021} prove that the morphism $sp$ induces an isomorphism

-where $\Hlim^n(X_t)^T$ is the $T$ invariant subspace.
+where $\Hlim^n(X_t)^T$ is the $T$-invariant subspace.
 Let $T=T^{ss}(I+N)$ be the Jordan decomposition of the monodromy operator, where $T^{ss}$ is the semisimple part and $N$ is the nilpotent part.

-In the following, we specialized to the case that $\calX\to \Delta$ is family of Calabi--Yau varieties or equivalently $K_\calX\cong \calO_{\calX}$.
-When the singularity is mild with certain rigidity property, we can obtain obstruction to the deformation of the family $\calX\to S$.
-The concentration of Hodge numbers for certain part of $\Hlim^n(X_t)$ determined by $T$ provides the obstruction.
+In the following, we specialize to the Calabi--Yau situation in Assumption~\ref{assum: main}: locally over the boundary disk the total space is smooth and $\omega_{\calX/\Delta}$ is generated by a relative volume form.
+The local mixed Hodge spectrum at a single isolated singular point will provide the obstruction to deformations.